front-ant/feedreader-testing/README.md

 ## How to run

-You can access a live version of this app via GitHub pages [here](https://n00b1209.github.io/feedreader-testing/).
-Alternatively, clone the repository by pasting the following line of code into the git bash console:
+Clone the repository by pasting the following line of code into the git bash console:

 `git clone https://github.com/n00b1209/feedreader-testing.git`